cilium/certgen/README.md

 # cilium-certgen

-A convenience tool to generate and store certificates for Hubble Relay mTLS.
+A convenience tool to generate and store certificates for Cilium components, such as Cluster Mesh and Hubble.
 Please refer to the [Cilium] Helm chart on details for how to deploy it.

 # Contributing